kkarenvoo/TreeHacks2025/README.md

 ## Introduction

-Liftoff is an interview preparation tool that provides AI feedback on your mock interviews.
+CodeCrack is an interview preparation tool that provides AI speech-to-speech feedback on your mock interviews, helping you crack your real interview.

 ## One-click Deploy